 I present BBC Radio 4 series, FutureProofing.
 I've also presented documentaries, Data, Data Everywhere, Personality Politics & The Singularity, and I'm resident reporter on Radio 4's social psychology series The Human Zoo, where I'm more an exhibit than a zookeeper.

 Since winning the Independent newspaper's column-writing competition I've written for many print and online publications.
-I'm now writing a book for Bloomsbury's Sigma popular science imprint.
-Big Data: Does Size Matter? comes out in spring 2016.
+My book, Big Data: Does Size Matter? was published by Bloomsbury Sigma in June 2016.

-I host events for Cheltenham Science Festival, the Institute of Ideas, & the Wellcome Collection, among many others.
+I speak and host events for Cheltenham Science Festival, the Institute of Ideas, & the Wellcome Collection, among many others.
 My natural habitat is among dissenting adults in public.

-Brainsex, my solo comedy show on neuroscience and gender, tours till early 2016.
+Brainsex, my solo comedy show on neuroscience and gender, toured 2012-15.
 Among my previous science comedy, Your Days Are Numbered: the maths of death was a surprise Edinburgh Fringe hit.
 Written & performed with Matt Parker, it then toured the UK & Australia.

-I have approximately 57% of an Open University degree in Mathematics & Statistics.
+I am Visiting Fellow (Knowledge Exchange) in Big Data, Information Rights and Public Engagement with the Centre for Information Rights at the University of Winchester.
+I have approximately 86.11% of an Open University degree in Mathematics & Statistics.
 By 2017 I'll be able to give you the confidence intervals on that.
 Though by then it should be 100%.

 In my spare time I enjoy opera, motorcycles, and talking to strangers.